 South Australia The bill to decriminalise abortion in SA has been referred to the The South Australian Law Reform Institute (SALRI).
 SALRI have opened a process of consultation with the community about abortion law reform and are running an online survey.
 Read SALRI's Fact Sheets to find out more Take the online survey Email a written submission to firstname.lastname@example.org The deadline for submissions is 31st May 2019.
 For support writing your own submission contact us.
-Western Australia McGowan Labor Government proposed Safe Access Zones in WA.
-Yesterday they released a discussion paper to introduce 'safe access zones' around premises that provide abortion services in WA.
+Western Australia McGowan Labor Government released a discussion paper to introduce 'safe access zones' around premises that provide abortion services in WA.
 The paper explores how a legislative framework might operate to ensure that patients can access health services that provide terminations without fear of protest, intimidation or harassment.
-Public consultation has begun and all members of the public are welcome to lodge submissions on the development of the proposed legislation by the 31st May 2019.
+Public consultation has begun and all members of the public are welcome to lodge submissions by the 31st May 2019.
 The discussion paper, the online survey and more information surrounding the consultation process can be found over here.
 For support writing your own submission contact us.